Pipton: Chapel and hamlet

-Pipton is in the ecclesiastical parish of Glasbury, St Peters and at one time had its own chapel of ease, long demolished, near Pipton Bridge.
+Pipton previously had its own chapel of ease, long demolished, which was near Pipton Bridge.
+In the early eighteenth century, Pipton had a forge on the Afon Llynfi, one of only three forges in the county, which Thomas Maybery, an ironmaster from Llanelly, bought in 1753 for his son, John.

 Sir Walter Vaughan Morgan, sometime Lord Mayor of London, was born in Pipton in 1831.
 His brother, Octavius Vaughan Morgan, Liberal member of parliament for Battersea 1888–1892, was born there in 1837.

 In 1831, Pipton was described as a hamlet with a population of 125.
 This presumably refers to the civil parish, however, since the settlement of Pipton itself now consists of little more than a bridge, a farm, and a single house and, based on archaeological evidence, may never have been much larger.

 The parish and community

 Pipton was a civil parish between 1837 and 1974, when it was retermed a community.
 The parish included the settlement of Pipton and extended northwards towards Llyswen, where it included the house and lands of Y Dderw, and westwards towards Bronllys, where it included the farms of Pentre-Sollars and Porth-y-morddwr.
-The population of the parish declined from 105 in 1881 to 54 in 1961.
+The population of the parish declined from 105 in 1881 to 48 in 1971.
 In 1985, the community of Pipton was merged with the community of Bronllys.